KuyaJasper/Tech-Blog/README.md

 For development this project used [dotenv package](https://www.npmjs.com/package/dotenv) for environment variables, the [bcrypt package](https://www.npmjs.com/package/bcrypt) to hash passwords, and the [express-session](https://www.npmjs.com/package/express-session) and [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) packages to add authentication.

+[TakuyaMats](https://github.com/TakuyaMats) helped me with the handlebars portion of this assignment.

 # Acceptance Criteria

 ```md